 Cats have many interesting and intricate behaviours and amazing reflexes.
 So how do you go about capturing domestic cats in a photograph?
-Here are my top 5 tips for amazing cat photos.
+Here are my top 6 tips for photographing cats.

-Yes, as soon as you walk into their house they will make their mind up about you.
+Yes, as soon as you walk in on a cat’s territory (home) they will make their mind up about you.
 The first few moments are key.
 Try and keep calm and be quiet, don’t move suddenly or erratically.

 Don’t let this put you off just stay calm and relaxed.
 Ask the owner to shut all the doors and any other escape routes from the room you are in and then slowly get your camera out.

 You may need to ask the owner to keep getting the cat out from behind the sofa but hopefully it will stop hiding away soon enough if you keep calm and talk to it in a very soft and low voice.
 Once you have gained the cat’s confidence and it seems relatively ok in your presence, it’s time to start taking those cat portraits.

 Cats are divas so let them be.
 Start by photographing the cat wherever it is.
 At this stage don’t worry too much about the background or angle, just let the cat get used to you, your camera and your movements.
 This is the time to get your settings right, so you are ready for when the cat is in the right position.